Cleric-K/Universal-RC-Joystick/README.md

 > Note!
 There are some buggy clones which have faulty `BOOT0` pin.
 To check if that is the case, make sure your board is _powered_ and `BOOT0` is in the `1` position then turn the board around and measure the voltage across the `R3` resistor.
 Normally it should read 0V.
 If you see something like 2.3V you have one from the faulty batch.
 >
 > Don't worry you can still flash but you'll need some manual work.
-Take a pair of tweezers or something else with which you can conveniently short the resistor (verify that there's continuity between the tips of the tweezers with your multimeter).
+Take a pair of tweezers or something else with which you can conveniently short the resistor (make sure your tweezers are conductive - verify that there's continuity between the tips of the tweezers with your multimeter).
 > Hold the board with one hand and prepare a finger on the `RESET` button.
 With your other hand short the resistor and _then_ press the `RESET` button.
 After that you can remove the shorting.
 The chip should now be in bootloader mode and you can perform the flashing procedure.
 >
 > ![image](https://user-images.githubusercontent.com/9365881/159188923-cbd67270-7a5f-4a95-95a9-5b6df822e348.png)

+After you're done return `BOOT0` to its original `0` position.

 ## How to use?